avengers-p7/Avengers_P7_Documents/VCS/Design/Conclusion.md

 ---------------------------------------------------------------------------------------------------------------------------

-# Reasons for selecting GitHub over Gitlab and BitBucket:-
+# Reasons for selecting GitHub over Gitlab and BitBucket

 | **Reason** | **Description** |
 | ---------- | --------------- |